 Are similar to a road shoe but have a number of multi-sport specific features.
 A large single velcro strap that opens away from the cranks allows easier on the bike fastening and unfastening.
 A large heel loop also facilitates getting your feet in and out of the pedals while rolling out of or into transition.
 Heel bumpers prevent the shoe getting damaged bouncing on the road as you run with it still attached from the bike.
 Drainage holes lets water out from the swim, multiple venting panels aid drying and the inners are soft for sock free riding.

 Winter booties and overshoes

 Cold feet can make winter riding uncomfortable but fortunately winter booty versions of both road and mountain biking shoes are available.
 These are higher cut and are both insulated and waterproof.
 It’s also possible to get overshoes for your regular shoes.
 These range from full-on thick waterproof neoprene ones for winter riding to thin lycra ones for spring, autumn or for gaining a tiny aerodynamic edge.
 Another option for those mixed spring and autumn days are toe covers which, by covering up your shoes’ ventilation panels, make a surprisingly big difference.

-- Up to £10m third party liability insurance
+✔ Peace of mind – up to £10m worth of 3rd party liability insurance

 ✔ £££s off – 10% off purchases at two leading cycle retailers